GLOBAL MARKETS-Shares edge higher on earnings, China data

 While earnings for the second quarter have largely come in stronger than expected so far, only a small percentage of S&P 500 components have reported to date.
 This week will bring results from dozens of companies, including numerous Dow components.

-U.S. shares were also boosted by Boeing Co., which jumped 3.7 percent to $105.66 as an investigation of a fire that broke out on one of the company’s 787 Dreamliners did not blame the plane’s batteries.
+U.S. shares were also boosted by Boeing Co, which jumped 3.3 percent to $105.23 as an investigation of a fire that broke out on one of the company’s 787 Dreamliners did not blame the plane’s batteries.

 U.S. retail sales rose 0.4 percent in June, only half the 0.8 percent rate economists polled by Reuters had expected.
 The disappointment was tempered by accelerating growth in New York State’s manufacturing sector in July, according to a report from the New York Federal Reserve that provides one of the earliest monthly guideposts to U.S. factory conditions.